A Quick Overview of Starting and Running A Restaurant

 Bare essential – The financial investment for starting is high.
 You can get funding from banks, private investors, your own savings, etc. You need to rent or purchase a building with adequate facilities.
 You need to set up equipment, which will cost tens of thousands of dollars, and you need to make sure the building is ready for customers.

 You could buy a franchise, but this is also expensive.
 A McDonald’s franchise, for example, you’ll need costs about $250,000 in cash.
 An Applebee’s franchise costs $1 million.
 Maybe the least expensive route to take is to purchase an existing restaurant whose owners want to sell the building and all the equipment.

 Opening a restaurant is very expensive, but it can also be very rewarding.
-If you are committed to opening, look at existing one for sale complete with equipment.
+If you are committed to opening, look at an existing one for sale complete with equipment.
 Also, start researching different funding options.
 It will take a lot of hard work and dedication.

 Tips and Considerations:

 - Plan your menu early in the game.
 Kitchen layout and equipment purchases depend on it.
 Reduce your equipment costs either by purchasing used equipment or leasing new.